 David Bernier – WVU Tech Assistant Teaching Professor: Adventure Recreation Management

-Active Southern West Virginia in cooperation with staff, board members, partners, Community Captain volunteers, and participants have improved the opportunities for physical activity and healthy lifestyles in southern West Virginia.
+Active Southern West Virginia in cooperation with staff, board members, partners, volunteers, and participants have improved the opportunities for physical activity and healthy lifestyles in southern West Virginia.
 Read our Success Stories here.

 The New River Gorge Regional Development Authority (NRGRDA) stimulates the regional economy through business expansion and retention efforts, including an extensive portfolio of financial services, the management of sites for new companies locating to our region, and serving as a point of access for local service providers which offer a variety of technical assistance for business owners.

 The WV Hive has everything you need to help your business succeed.
 Whether you’re an existing or aspiring business owner, they have everything you need to build your business from the ground up or help your current business reach new heights.